klust/LUMI-BE-training-materials/docs/intro-evolving/07_Binding.md

 Binding almost only makes sense on job-exclusive nodes as only then you have full control over all available resources.
 On ["allocatable by resources"](06_Slurm.md#partitions) partitions you usually do not know which resources are available.
-OpenMP thread binding may still help a bit with performance in some cases.
 The advanced Slurm binding options that we will discuss do not work in those cases, and the options offered by the MPICH, OpenMP and ROCm runtimes may work very unpredictable, though OpenMP thread binding may still help a bit with performance in some cases.